Hazardous Waste Authorisation (NOC)

 We guide you through every step—from preparing Form 1 submissions to liaising with State Pollution Control Boards—so you meet all statutory requirements. - Regulatory Classification & Impact Assessment

-Our experts help you identify which Schedule(s) your waste streams fall under, and assess any on-site pollution control measures you need to demonstrate. - End-to-End Liaison
+Our experts help you identify which Schedule(s) your waste streams fall under, and assess any on-site pollution control measures you need to demonstrate - End-to-End Liaison

 We handle all interactions with SPCB/CPCB offices, follow up on queries, and track your application until the final authorisation arrives.

-At-a-Glance Timelines & Fees - HWA NOC
+At-a-Glance Timelines & Fees

-Documents You’ll Need for Hazardous NOC
+Documents You’ll Need

 - Copy of Existing Pollution Consent (CTO / CTE)